faraz2023/NSCLC-Radiomics/README.md

 ```

 ## Technologies
-Python is the main tool that I have utlized for this project.
-You can find the environment file in **Z-Conda-Env** and replicate my environment.
+Python (IPython to be more specific) is the main tool that I have utlized for this project.
+You can find the environment file in **Z-Conda-Env** and replicate my Conda environment.

 # Code Overview
 Full code overview is available in v0.1 notebook